M1st3r3/Terraform_Proxmox/Walkthrough.md

+# Physical PC preparation

-Put the interface of the PC running proxmox in Promisc mode:
+Put the interface of the PC running proxmox in Promisc mode if running linux:

 ```bash
 sudo chmod a+rw /dev/vmnet0